scribe-security/docs/docs/integrating-scribe/ci-integrations/bitbucket.md

 ### Resources
 If you're new to Bitbucket pipelines this link should help you get started:

-[Bitbucket Pipelines](https://support.atlassian.com/bitbucket-cloud/docs/get-started-with-bitbucket-pipelines/ "Get started with Bitbucket Pipelines") - Get started with Bitbucket Pipelines.
+**[Bitbucket Pipelines](https://support.atlassian.com/bitbucket-cloud/docs/get-started-with-bitbucket-pipelines/ "Get started with Bitbucket Pipelines")** - Get started with Bitbucket Pipelines.

 ### Support

-If you'd like help with this pipe, or you have an issue or a feature request, [let us know](https://github.com/scribe-security/valint-pipe/issues).
+If you'd like help with this pipe, or you have an issue or a feature request, **[let us know](https://github.com/scribe-security/valint-pipe/issues)**.

 If you are reporting an issue, please include: